Osteopathy Provides Answers

 I wasn’t even sure if anything was being done… Until I finished the treatment!
 At the end, I felt exhausted and a bit dizzy.
 I spent the rest of my day simply relaxing and resting on the sofa.
 I felt like I had undergone a really intensive energy process, not dissimilar to the feeling I have got from an emotionally-intensive psychotherapy session.

-Making Sense of The Freeze Response
+Making Sense Of The Freeze Response

 From the moment my osteopath put her hands on my feet, she told me with absolute certainty that I was in a freeze response.
 I was instantaneously fascinated!
 It was the piece of the puzzle that I was missing at this point in my healing journey.